hasura/learn-graphql/tutorials/backend/backend-stack/tutorial-site/content/languages/go.md

 ---
 title: "Go"
-metaTitle: "Go | Hasura Backend Tutorial"
+metaTitle: "Go | GraphQL Backend Stack Tutorial"
 metaDescription: "Go is an open source programming language supported by Google.
-Learn how to integrate Go with Hasura"
+Learn how to integrate Go in a GraphQL stack with Hasura"
 ---

 ## What is Go